TimRazumov/Technopark-DB/README.md

 # Technopark-DB
- Course project on the course Database.
+ Project on the course Database.
 Technopark